NCIP/alview/README.md

-March 13, 2015
+March 16, 2015

+<p>The WEB DEMO is here : <a href="https://cgwb.nci.nih.gov/cgi-bin/alview">https://cgwb.nci.nih.gov/cgi-bin/alview</a></p>
+<p>Various Installers are here : <a href="http://45.56.125.191/">http://45.56.125.191/</a></p>

-ALVIEW USES NATIVE GUIS: GTK for Linux, Win32 for Windows and Cocoa for Mac.
-It's fast, trim and zero licensing hassles.
+Alview is a very fast bam file viewer.
+GUI versions now support GTK for Linux, Win32 for Windows and Cocoa for Mac.
+It's fast, trim and there are zero licensing hassles.
 Alview also runs as a web server or as a command line tool in batch.

-<p>The WEB DEMO is here : <a href="https://cgwb.nci.nih.gov/cgi-bin/alview">https://cgwb.nci.nih.gov/cgi-bin/alview</a></p>
-<p>Windows Installer for GUI is here : <a href="http://45.56.125.191/">http://45.56.125.191/</a></p>

 Check BINARIES directory (above) for useable binaries.
 Linux may require recompile from source; not a big deal though.